 The rate cap system imposed by the Commission must be removed.

 The causes of high electricity prices in California are the results of mistakes made by California politicans and a fundamental imbalance in supply in demand.
 The Commission must speak to these underlying causes and impose remedies that deal with those causes.
-Rate caps have never worked and will continue to do much more harm than good.
+Rate caps have never worked and will continue to do much more harm than good and disrupt the market for years --far beyond the time when resources become plentiful.
 The Commission should remove its price mitigation plan and allow the market to work through the supply and demand imbalance.
 Unless and until California implements reforms under its control (e.g., retail pricing that reflects wholesale purchase prices), nothing the Commission does will help California consumers.

 III.